 First Identified as Babe Ruth …

 For years, the stamp was credited as a Babe Ruth issue and that drove values upward.
 The pitching and timing worked since in 1917, Ruth was still an active pitcher.
 The picture works because it features a lefty and Ruth was a left-handed picture.
-And, well, it just looks like Ruth, too.
+And, well, it just looks a little like Ruth, too.
 Not only that, but it made sense that he would be featured as a pitcher because of how well he was playing.